 Loving father of William C. Salomaa and his wife, Joanne, of Chelmsford, Gayle V. Salomaa of Littleton, and Leanne S. Floyd and her husband, Stephen, of Brentwood, New Hampshire.

-Cherished grandfather of Timothy Salomaa, Elizabeth Salomaa, David Salomaa, Ashley Floyd, Connor Floyd and two great grandchildren.
+Cherished grandfather of Elizabeth Salomaa, David Salomaa, Ashley Floyd, Connor Floyd and two great grandchildren, and the late Timonthy Salomaa.

 Brother of the late Aila Salomaa and the late Elvi Salomaa.